bobbybudnick/SFS-Infrastructure/README.md

 Did crash after several days - trying the same without local io apic or whatever
 Was forced to replace old Asus laptop with old Gateway Laptop that works better
 There are still issues with memory leaks in the Webpositive browser however

+23. Windows tablet switch administration device 2 - installed
+Attached to different subnet that is the same as switch
+Available for real time switch administration with monitoring/stats/QOS/VLAN